Takashi Shinohara

-Takashi Shinohara (篠原 孝, Shinohara Takashi) is a Japanese politician of the Democratic Party of Japan, a member of the House of Representatives in the Diet (national legislature).
+Takashi Shinohara (篠原 孝, Shinohara Takashi) is a Japanese politician who served as a member of the House of Representatives in the Diet (national legislature).

 Early life

 Shinohara is a native of Nakano, Nagano and graduated from Kyoto University.
 After graduation he joined the Ministry of Agriculture, Forestry and Fisheries.
 While in the ministry, he received a L.L.M degree from University of Washington and attended the Kansas State University in the United States.